N1thin24/MusicTrack-Generation-with-GAN/README.md

 The GAN Music Track Generator leverages Generative Adversarial Networks (GANs) to create unique music tracks by parsing existing songs into MIDI format and learning from their structures.
 This project aims to explore the capabilities of GANs in the field of music generation, enabling the creation of novel music pieces that draw inspiration from a wide range of genres and styles.

+Unlike traditional machine learning where a higher accuracy is always desired, in music generation we have an interesting problem where we would like for the model to be a bit original and hence playing around with the hyperparameters and discovering different outputs was always surprising us with the results!

 **Features**

 Music Generation: Uses GANs to generate music tracks in MIDI format.